gabrielparada05/Book-Search-Engine-C21/README.md

 ## How to Contribute
-Users can collaborate with this project at https://github.com/gabrielparada05/React-Portfolio.
+Users can collaborate with this project at https://github.com/gabrielparada05/Book-Search-Engine-C21

 ## Questions
  Email: [gabrielparada05@gmail.com](mailto:gabrielparada05@gmail.com).
 Or, through my GitHub profile gabrielparada05, available at https://github.com/gabrielparada05.

-## Credits
-aaaaaaaaaaaaaaaaaaa